 Relax into a new life

-Close to Melbourne, with strong transport connections to the rest of Victoria and beyond, the Barwon region offers seaside or rural living supported by world class health and education services and a strong sense community.
+Close to Melbourne, with strong transport connections to the rest of Victoria and beyond, the Barwon region offers seaside or rural living supported by world class health and education services and a strong sense of community.

 Barwon is home to a diverse and growing economy.
 Traditional manufacturing and processing jobs in food, automotive, textiles, metal, petroleum and engineering are today augmented by knowledge-based opportunities such as bio technology and ICT.
 Whatever your preferred field, from trades to medicine, science to the arts, Barwon provides opportunities for all.